 Women Who Have Received Antepartum Antiretroviral Drugs

-If antenatal use of zidovudine was precluded by known or suspected zidovudine resistance, intrapartum use of the drug still should be recommended in women with HIV RNA >400 copies/mL near delivery, except in women with documented histories of hypersensitivity.
-This intrapartum use of the drug is recommended because of the unique characteristics of zidovudine and its proven record in reducing perinatal transmission, even in the presence of maternal resistance to the drug (see Management of Antiretroviral Drug Resistance during Pregnancy).
+If antenatal use of zidovudine was precluded by known or suspected zidovudine resistance, intrapartum use of the drug still should be recommended in women with HIV RNA >1,000 copies/mL near delivery, except in women with documented histories of hypersensitivity.
+This intrapartum use of the drug is recommended because of the unique characteristics of zidovudine and its proven record in reducing perinatal transmission, even in the presence of maternal resistance to the drug (see Antiretroviral Drug Resistance and Resistance Testing in Pregnanacy

 Continuation of Antenatal Antiretroviral Drugs during Labor

 Women who are receiving an antepartum combination ARV drug regimen should continue that regimen on schedule as much as possible during the intrapartum period to provide maximal virologic effect and to minimize the chance of development of drug resistance.
-If oral zidovudine is part of the antepartum regimen and a woman’s HIV-1 RNA viral load is >400 copies/mL, the oral zidovudine component of her regimen should be stopped while she receives IV zidovudine.
+If the woman’s HIV-1 RNA level is >1,000 copies/mL and oral zidovudine is part of the antepartum regimen, the oral zidovudine component of the regimen can be held while she receives IV zidovudine.
 When cesarean delivery is planned, oral medications can be continued preoperatively with sips of water.
 Medications requiring food ingestion for absorption can be taken with liquid dietary supplements, contingent on consultation with the attending anesthesiologist in the preoperative period.
 If the maternal ARV regimen must be interrupted temporarily (meaning for less than 24 hours) during the peripartum period, all drugs should be stopped and reinstituted simultaneously to minimize the chance that resistance will develop.

 Women Who Have Received Antepartum Antiretroviral Drugs But Have Suboptimal Viral Suppression Near Delivery